 Barry L. Dunn

 Barry is an Associate in Stoll Keenon Ogden's Louisville office and has been with the firm since 2010.
-He is a member of the Business Litigation, Tort, Trial & Insurance Services, Appellate, Criminal Law and Utility & Energy practices.
+He is a member of the Business Litigation, Tort, Trial & Insurance Services, Trust & Estate Litigation, Appellate, Class Action and Utility & Energy practices.

 Barry received his law degree from the University of Louisville Brandeis School of Law where he was named Outstanding Graduate.
-He also served as President of the Moot Court Board, Notes Editor for the University of Louisville Law Review, and as a two-time member of the National Moot Court Team.
-Prior to law school, Barry taught 8th grade social studies and interned for a United States Senator and a United States Representative.
+He also served as president of the Moot Court Board, Notes Editor for the University of Louisville Law Review, and a two-time member of the National Moot Court Team.
+Prior to law school, Barry taught 8th grade social studies and interned for two members of the United States Congress.
+He is honored as a Rising Star by Kentucky Super Lawyers for his legal accomplishments.

 Related Practices: Business Litigation, Business Torts, Environmental Litigation